mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### CPS

-CPS (connection per second) this is a metric that shows the slow path performance, and we can get both TCP and UDP values.
+CPS (connections per second) this is a metric that shows the slow path performance, and we can get both TCP and UDP values.

 For TCP we use IxLoad since it has full TCP stack that is very configurable and can simulate a lot of different scenarios.